billkarsh/SpikeGLX/Markdown/Force_Help.md

 ![EEPROM](EEPROM.png)

-If the chip detaches or breaks the probe would become unusable...but the probe still has its label and the data within the chip can be read from data files obtained from the manufacturer.
+If the chip detaches or breaks the probe can still be used through a manual override feature.
+First ask the manufacturer for the calibration file set matching the probe's 11-digit identifier.
+Then follow the instructions below to command SpikeGLX to use the files instead of the EEPROM chip.

+>**Note: You will have to revisit the 'Force' dialog for this probe each time you quit and relaunch SpikeGLX**.

 ### Probe Data Folder